Early Menopause With Romy London

 How can we spread awareness about early menopause?

-I think we need to normalize talking about menopause more and we also need more women in menopause to openly speak and raise awareness around it.
+I think we need to normalise talking about menopause more and we also need more women in menopause to openly speak and raise awareness around it.
 Menopause is often something people shy away from, they are embarrassed, and don’t want to feel weak in front of others.
-We need more strong women to openly talk about it, I think that’s the best way to spread more awareness without shoving the information into people’s faces ;)
+We need more strong women to openly talk about it, I think that’s the best way to spread more awareness without shoving the information into people’s faces ;)"

 Thanks for sharing, Romy.
 If you’ve got an inkling that you may be experiencing similar symptoms, please consult your GP or head to The Daisy Network for support from people in the same position.